-The Wyatt Law Firm, Ltd. recaps the facts about yesterday’s explosion at the Southcross Energy plant just outside Woodsboro, Texas.
+The Wyatt Law Firm, PLLC. recaps the facts about yesterday’s explosion at the Southcross Energy plant just outside Woodsboro, Texas.

 - A pipeline at Southcross Energy’s Woodsboro plant exploded.

 - The three workers involved in the explosion were digging a hole at the time.
 Two of them were in the hole making repairs to the gas pipeline, and one was outside of it.

 - While performing repairs, a piece of the pipeline loosened, causing 800 pounds of pressure from the pipeline to propel the workers out of the hole.

 - Two people were killed and one person was injured.
 The two deceased are a 54-year-old Woodsboro man and a 30-year-old San Diego man.
 Both were working on the pipeline when it exploded.
 A third man who sustained injuries was transported to Christus Spohn Memorial Hospital.

 - The 30-year-old died at the scene, while the 54-year-old was transported to a nearby hospital by ambulance and died soon after.
 According to initial reports, the injured workers were transported by ambulance, rather than by helicopter, due to bad weather.

 - Only one of the workers involved was an employee of Southcross.
 He was killed in the blast.
 The other worker who was killed was a contractor, and the worker who sustained injuries is also a contractor.

 - The explosion occurred yesterday (Tuesday, April 12, 2016) around noon.